Daniel-K-Addo/WalkingDead2/README.md

   towards the infected population.

-The output from `wd2` has class $wd2$ and may be passed through `print`, `summary`, and `plot` functions for varied results as demonstrated in the example below.
+The output from `wd2` has class $wd2$ and may be passed through `print`, `summary`, `plot`, and `snapshot` functions for varied results as demonstrated in the example below.

 ## Example